 Before you throw out all your old brown sugar, though, know that it can easily be softened by storing it with a piece of bread or another moist food item.
 I was able to soften some brown sugar that was at least thirty years old.
 Once it had regained some of its moisture, it looked and tasted completely untouched by time.

 So much digital ink has been spilled discussing the pros and cons of storing white flour, I don’t feel the need to further expand upon it.
 In short: white flour is not something that can be stored for long periods of time, but with proper rotation it can be a very good thing to have.
 Around the holidays, prime baking season when prices are quite low, stock up on a year’s worth of flour and store it in the freezer for longest shelf life.
+Use this list to stock up on flour as well as many other foods over the holiday sale season.

 Vanilla and other flavoring extracts are alcohol-based and if stored improperly have a tendency to quietly evaporate away.
 Stored in a dark place in a tightly sealed container, however, vanilla extract can have a very long and happy shelf life.
+For longer term, begin experimenting with homemade recipes that typically call for a vanilla bean (make sure you use a fresh one) and vodka.
+This is one time when even teetotalers have a good reason to buy liquor!

 Alas, chocolate is temperamental.
 Chocolate in bar and chip form contains a lot of fat solids, and these can bloom or go rancid.
 Some people recommend storing chocolate in the freezer in its original packaging, taking care not to allow condensation to appear upon the surface of the chocolate, and also ensuring that it does not change temperature too rapidly.